volitank/binlock/README.md

 # binlock

-A simple encoder program for base64.
+A simple encoder program for base64, base85 and ascii85.

 # TODO